-Obsessive compulsive disorder OCD is classified as an anxiety disorder in the DSM-IV-TR [American Psychiatric Association, 2000.
-Diagnostic and statistical manual of mental disorders, Fourth ed.]; There are some who think that there are several psychiatric and psychological conditions that are related.
+Obsessive compulsive disorder OCD is classified as an anxiety disorder.
+There are some who think that there are several psychiatric and psychological conditions that are related.
 The notion of a spectrum of obsessive-compulsive related disorders that is comprised of such disparate disorders as obsessive compulsive personality disorder, body dysmorphic disorder, certain eating disorders such as bulimia and anorexia nervosa, pathological gambling, and autism, is gaining acceptance within the psychiatric community.
 The fact that these disorders share obsessive-compulsive features and evidence similarities in patient characteristics, course, comorbidity, neurobiology, and treatment response raises the question of whether obsessive compulsive disorders are best thought of as an anxiety or an obsessive compulsive spectrum disorder.

 Standard treatments for OCD include selective serotonin reuptake